 For years, sales steadily dropped, because nobody enjoys shopping at an outdated, ugly store where nobody’s happy!

-Profit and revenue start sliding and financial targets are not achieved.
+Harv raises the alarm that profit and revenue start sliding and financial targets are not achieved.

 It becomes more difficult to make changes or reach goals when money is lacking.